Nuisance calls & spam texts

 To help you deal with nuisance calls, here are a few practical tips:

-– Don’t say your name or number when you answer.
-Just say ‘hello’
+- Don’t say your name or number when you answer.
+Just say ‘hello’ and let the caller identify themselves first

 - Don’t leave your name or contact number on your voicemail